Hock Hochheim Bio

 Hock spent most of this police time in the US Army and Texas police force as a patrolman and investigator/detective in Asia, Oklahoma and Texas working all categories of crimes and drugs.
 Hock never took a promotional exam and remained in line operations either in the patrol or investigation divisions all those years as a street cop or case-working detective.

 Before the Army, Hock worked armed security, performing various duties such as armored car, “working the door” of country western bars, and the general, security “watch” jobs.
-In terms of military security, he was also required to work “force protection” stints in the north of South Korea.
+In terms of military security, he was also required to work “force protection” stints in the north border of South Korea.

 Security work continued – upon retiring in the late 90s from police work, Hock did a 4 year stint as a private investigator, working civil and criminal cases for people and lawyers, civilian “problem-solving” and numerous bodyguard/protection jobs.
 Of note, assisting the US Secret Service with Presidents Bush Sr. and Jimmy Carter, and organizing protection for NYC Mayor Rudy Giuliani tour, to name a few.